New for 2018!

 Dining hall and kitchen

-The dining room may be the most popular place at camp, and we are excited to announce that for 2017 we will have a brand-new dining facility!
-While the new building will hearken to the same rustic feel of camp and observe our time-honored traditions, we know our campers will enjoy more elbow room at the table, better ventilation on a warm summer day, better views of Wolfe Lake, and much more outdoor dining space!
+The dining room may be the most popular place at camp, which was completely rebuilt in 2017!
+The new building emphasizes the same rustic feel of camp and helps us observe our time-honored traditions.
+Our campers have enjoyed the modern design, the greater ease of coming together, more elbow room at the table, improved ventilation on a warm summer day, better views of Wolfe Lake, and much more outdoor dining space!